WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 }
 ```

+We added an `onChange` handler to keep track of edits via the `editEntityRecord` action, and then changed the selector to `getEditedEntityRecord` so that `page.title` always reflects the changes.

-And here's how it looks like:
+This is what it looks like now:

 ![](/docs/how-to-guides/data-basics/media/edit-form/form-editable.png)

-#### `useState` vs `editEntityRecord`

-There are three major upsides of using `editEntityRecord` instead of React's `useState`.

-First, we can lean on Gutenberg data to save the edits with the same ease as it retrieves the data.

-Second, we get access to undo and redo features.

-Third, other components have access to the changes.
-For example, we could make the `PagesList` display the currently edited title by leveraging `getEditedEntityRecord`.

-### Saving the updated title
+### Step 5: Saving the form data

-The form can now be interacted with, but it still cannot be saved.
-In Gutenberg data, we save changes using the `saveEditedEntityRecord` action.
-It sends the updates to the WordPress REST API, processes the result, and updates the cached data in the Redux state.
-The return is a promise resolved once the save operation is finished.
+We can now edit the page title, let's make sure we can also save it.
+In Gutenberg data, we save changes to the WordPress REST API using the `saveEditedEntityRecord` action.
+It sends the request, processes the result, and updates the cached data in the Redux state.

 Here's an example you may try in your browser's devtools: